intel/dffml/docs/tutorials/rolling_alice/0001_coach_alice/0003_strategic_principles_as_game_plan.md

-# Volume 1: Chapter 3: Our Strategic Principles Guide Our Game Plan
+# Volume 1: Chapter 3: Strategic Principles as Game Plan

 We'd like to be able to ask Alice for a rolled up view of how our org health looks.
 When we run the following command, we want her to